sraaphorst/scheduler-lco-ilp/README.md

 # LCO scheduler

-A prototype of the Las Cumbres Observatory (LCO) scheduler, programmed using Google OR tools.
+A prototype of the Las Cumbres Observatory (LCO) scheduler, based on integer linear programs and implemented using Google OR tools.

 The paper on which this code is based can be found here: